Mendi & Keith Obadike: Americana suites

 In Big House/Disclosure (2007) Mendi + Keith created an 8-channel sound-installation in Northwestern University's Kresge Hall.
 It featured an original house song interwoven with oral interviews with 100 Chicago-area citizens about family history, architecture, slavery and house music.
 The music in the installation was driven by the real-time changing stock prices of contemporary American companies with historical ties to the transatlantic slave trade, discovered under the ordinance required by the city.

 In American Cypher the Obadikes use a small bell that belonged to Sally Hemings as a sound source.
 They recorded Hemings’ bell and used it to create an immersive sound and video installation.
 The exhibition included a series of letterpress prints and a book of poems and a live performance.

 Free/Phase (2014–15) has three components.
 Part 1: Beacon is a sound installation that played from the rooftop of the Chicago Cultural Center and Stony Island Arts Bank.
 The piece used a large parabolic speaker to project a narrow beam of sound like a spotlight into the streets of Chicago.
 It played phrases of freedom songs morning, noon and evening like a church bell or call to prayer.
 Part 2: Overcome is a video and four-channel sound work.
 This piece uses sounds from the Edmund Pettus Bridge (the site of 1965's Bloody Sunday) in Selma, Alabama to create a haunting version of the civil right anthem We Shall Overcome.
 Part 3: In Dialogue with DJs Mendi + Keith invited the public to sit with popular Chicago DJs and have a guided conversation and private listening session using a playlist of freedom songs.

 Sonic Migration (2015–16) Part 1: Homes is a video and four-channel sound work.
 The video shows slow moving imagery of the internal architecture of Tindley Temple, a historic Black Philadelphia church against ambient recording of the structure and Mendi + Keith's remix of the Tindley composition "A Better Home."

 Utopias: Seeking For A City (2018-2019) was inspired by free African-American towns created from the early 1800s to the late 1960s in America.
 Mendi + Keith researched and visited a few of these historic towns across the U.S. making audio and video recordings.
-This material became the basis for an installation in an mid-19th century house in at Weeksville Heritage Center in Crown Heights, Brooklyn.
-The installation featured Mendi + Keith's rendition of the Africa-American spiritual "I am Seeking for A City" playing through the walls, floors and ceiling of the house against a series of Mendi + Keith's framed hand-drawn maps of African-American towns and a video landscapes the towns.
+This material became the basis for an installation in a mid-19th century house in at Weeksville Heritage Center in Crown Heights, Brooklyn.
+The installation featured Mendi + Keith's rendition of the African-American spiritual "I am Seeking for A City" playing through the walls, floors and ceiling of the house against a series of Mendi + Keith's framed hand-drawn maps of African-American towns and a video landscapes the towns.